“You like blues? I’ll give you the blues. Don’t call your mother for another week, and I guarantee you’ll have the blues…” ~ my mom

 ended Rainey’s career as people were unable to afford records.
 She would go home and retire with her earnings from her success.
 At the age of 53 in 1939, Ma died of heart failure.
 Her death would scarcely be noticed at the time.
 It wasn’t until 1992 that her home was restored by the city of Columbus and nominated in the national register.
 She would later be selected into The Blues Hall of Fame in 1983, The Rock n Roll Hall of Fame in 1990 and then honored on a U.S postage stamp in 1994.

 It may be interesting to note that her song See See Rider Blues had over 100 different versions, but was made into a number 1 hit by Chuck Willis entitled C.C.
 Rider.
 It was also made famous by the band The Animals back in 1966.
 Other renditions would be sung by Elvis Presley, Charlie Rich and Janis Joplin.

 When you go back through music history there is little documentation of any other woman that sung the blues before Ma Rainey and therefore rightly became known as Mother of the Blues.

 Growing Up in the Sixties

 my mother wasn’t around much.
-Working a 12-14 hours day 6 days a week didn’t leave much time to enjoy some of the finer things in life.
-My mother was tough, but always fair.
-She worked hard to provide for her family.
-As a result I was able to further develop my love for music.
-She was never discouraging, and through her support, I was able to share some cool experiences from my youth and some others later down the road.
+Working a 12-14 hours a day 6 days a week, it didn’t leave her much time to enjoy some of the finer things in life.
+She worked hard to provide for her family, but I do admit (as the youngest) to being more spoiled compared to my brother and sister.
+Those perks gave me an opportunity to further explore my intrigue and love for music.
+Never discouraging, and through her support, I had ended up gaining some cool experiences in my youth and some others later down the road.
 Something that would never have been possible without her.
 And for that I will forever be grateful.

 So how did you spend your Mother’s Day?
 How familiar are you with The Mother of the Blues?
 Any other musical memories you’d like to share on this special day?
 Your comments are welcome as usual.